How to Choose Good Mods

 Defense (Sample toons: Darth Nihilus, Sun Fac, Old Ben)

-- Tanks and characters with higher Armor and Resistance stats
+- Tanks and characters with mid-range Armor and Resistance stats

-- Characters who longevity in battle equates to greater use of their powerful abilities
+- Characters whose longevity in battle equates to greater use of their powerful abilities

 Squares and Diamonds: